haqftyt/TestTask/README.md

-###Technical Task from Computera Solutions Trichy
+## Techincal Task....

-In this I have used HTML,CSS, Bootstrap ,AOS, Javascript.
+# In this I have used HTML,CSS, Bootstrap ,AOS, Javascript.